SOFTS-Sugar and coffee prices fall as Brazil currency weakens

 SUGAR

+* There was talk in the market that the sharp rise in the previous session was partly a result of a 'squeeze', a market jargon for when some investors have trouble leaving a specific position (sold position, in that case) and end up liquidating it at any price.

-* Dealers said the whites market remained underpinned by export restrictions in India along with low whites shipments from the European Union and Algeria's export ban.
+* Dealers said, however, the whites market remained underpinned by export restrictions in India along with low whites shipments from the European Union and Algeria's export ban.

 COFFEE

-* Fitch Solutions said in a note that it was maintaining its 2022/23 production forecast for Brazil at 60 million bags, noting "cold conditions in mid-May 2022 did not see temperatures fall below crop-damaging levels".
+* Fitch Solutions kept unchanged its 2022/23 production forecast for Brazil at 60 million bags, noting "cold conditions in mid-May 2022 did not see temperatures fall below crop-damaging levels".

 * "Our long-term view on coffee prices remains bearish, informed by our expectations that the global market will return to surplus in 2022/23 and that rising inflation and weaker global growth prospects will weigh on demand before the close of 2022," the note added.

-* Vietnam exported 881,565 tonnes of coffee in the first five months of this year, up 23.3% from the same period last year, customs data showed on Tuesday.
+* Vietnam exported 881,565 tonnes of coffee in the first five months of this year, up 23.3% from the same period last year.

 COCOA